 Then scroll down to Ad Account Roles and on the right side, select Add a User.

 You see a pop-up box that prompts you to add the person’s e-mail (must be the e-mail they log into Facebook with) or you can start typing their name if you are Facebook friends.
 This process is not as glitchy as the Page admin (luckily – we can only handle so much glitch).
 Make sure General User is selected in order to run ads.

 IMPORTANT!
 If you are done running ads for a client, have the client remove you as a Facebook Admin from both their page and their Ads account.
 This protects you and the client from any issues down the road.
-You can remove yourself as their Page admin but you cannot remove yourself as the Ads admin – they have to do that themselves.
+You can remove yourself as their Page admin and as an Account admin.

 FREE Facebook Ads Management Training

 I have anew FREE training series called How to Start a Highly Profitable Facebook Ads Management Business…even if you’ve never run Facebook Ads before!
 And I especially like my new fun video on that page 🙂

 This training is based on my 8 years of experience running ads for clients and is perfect for anyone looking to start a new business that is super flexible or add Facebook Ads management services to an existing business.

 ✅The #1 thing you need to have in place BEFORE you start running Facebook Ads for clients